codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 `onAvailable` is especially useful to add event handlers to clients.
 E.g., if you want to react to donations or chat messages you can add event handlers for these here.

-Handlers added with `onUnavailable` will get called if your bundle was not assigned a service instance or if there was an error in service client creation:
+Handlers added with `onUnavailable` will get called if the user unassigned your bundle from service instance or if there was an error in service client creation:

 ```typescript
 twitchChat.onUnavailable(() => {